animal-tree/BrokenWisdoms-TheReturnofNort/2-Opposing-views.md

 This is not trivial.
 This reproducibly felt like a physical relationship between me and the cold, where had I disobeyed the exact adherence of my psychic state, the particles of the cold would (or I should say "did") get me.
 The shaking then wouldn’t even vary.
 It would appear in exact increment proportion to my deviation from the adherence to that mental state.

 It was at night, near 2 AM, 3 AM, or 4 AM when that peace turned to horror.

+> [!NOTE]
+> I lived with guilt for this psychosis that wasn’t my fault for a long time, for years, and now I'm actually proud of it because it proved my bravery when my mom is at threat, or when a responsibility — in particular, from whatever probable forces somehow, and not trivially, convinced me — is perceived.

 The I Ching had called those disruptions, the guidances that were navigating me, "Grace."
 And in Taoist philosophy, "Grace" isn’t necessarily good.
 Those winds, as they push us, are, to put it in Richard Wilhelm’s words, "beauty in form," and in the I Ching’s taxonomy, such a state to a person’s psyche and cosmology "has success in small matters […] but he dare not decide controversial issues in this way."